Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 A Bill of Divorcement (1932), 70 minutes, D: George Cukor

 A sensitive performance by John Barrymore.
-Hillary Fairfield (John Barrymore), who has been living in a mental hospital for 15 years, escapes.
-He returns home to his wife and family on the day his wife Margaret (Billie Burke) is divorcing him so that she can remarry.
-His strong-willed daughter Sydney (Katharine Hepburn, in her film debut) had always been told that he had been shell-shocked from the Great War, but now discovers from him a family history of hereditary mental illness, and she starts to believe that she is next.
+Hillary Fairfield (John Barrymore), who had been living in a mental hospital for 15 years, escaped.
+He returned home to his wife and family on the day his wife Margaret (Billie Burke) was divorcing him so that she could remarry.
+His strong-willed daughter Sydney (Katharine Hepburn, in her film debut) had always been told that he had been shell-shocked from the Great War, but now discovered from him a family history of hereditary mental illness, and she started to believe that she was next.

 Blonde Venus (1932), 92 minutes, D: Josef von Sternberg